NLTGit/raster_to_usng_rollup/README.md

 ###TODO
-1. create toolbox GUI
-2. report status and progress to user
+1. report status and progress to user
-3. (optional) test on different arcgis versions